Q:

 PROPANOL MOLECULAR STRUCTURE

 Propanol has the formula C3H8O and is a three-carbon chain compound containing one hydroxyl group (-OH).
-Its structure can be represented as CH3CH2CH2OH, where the hydroxyl group is located at the end of the chain.
-This structure makes propanol have a certain activity in chemical reactions, especially in oxidation reactions, it is easy to lose hydrogen atoms to form carbonyl compounds.
+Based on my observations, Its structure is able to be represented as CH3CH2CH2OH, where the hydroxyl group is located at the end of the chain.
+This structure makes propanol have a certain activity in chemical interactions, especially in oxidation reactions, it's easy to lose hydrogen atoms to form carbonyl compounds.
+From what I've seen, For instance Molecular structure of n-hexane

-2. Physical properties of the difference
+2. According to research Physical characteristics of the difference

 Density